VMan-2002/SpriteUntediousifier/README.md

 # SpriteUntediousifier
-3d renders to 2d sprites
+3d renders to 2d sprites using https://love2d.org/

 If you find any bugs or want/make imporvements make a visit the issue tracker.